 No matter what the length of a customer journey is, you have many unique paths a prospect can take during their research and interaction process before converting or showing interest in your company and its products.

-So instead of optimizing solely for cost-effectiveness or conversions only, try using heatmap tracking that provides insight as to which ones are the high-performing assets on your website as well as which assets should be updated for optimal engagement.
+So instead of optimizing solely for cost-effectiveness or conversions only, try using heatmap software that provides insight as to which ones are the high-performing assets on your website as well as which assets should be updated for optimal engagement.

 10. Try out new audiences